izzergh/rumpelstiltskin/README.md

 * Add extension support and documentation for extension
 * Add "similar plugins" section
 * Supplement math symbols with LaTeX names, where applicable
-* List sources and include bash scripts for formatting from the source
 * Add tutorial/practice file